mikejdeines/IterativeSeuratClustering/README.md

 py_install("igraph")
 py_install("leidenalg")
 ```
+If a Seurat v5 object is being used, run JoinLayers() prior to clustering.

 Since the merge function does not perserve the order of the cells, some changes to the standard analysis need to be made:

 RunUMAP should be performed prior to clustering.